tlsomers/Plater/README.md

 Hit "Run", this will generate you the STL file(s) corresponding to your plates.

+All the settings you change can be saved to a `config.json` file using the "File > config.json" menu.
+This file will be created in the same folder as plater executable and will be loaded on startup.

 ## With the command line

 Plater usage is: